Skip to content

 Early diagnosis of testicular torsion will save a ball…

-The AGE of the boy with the acute scrotum is the biggest clue to the diagnosis. (see table)
+The boy’s age is the biggest clue to the diagnosis.

 Although testicular torsion is commoner in pubertal boys and neonates, it can strike at any age.

-Even though torsion of appendix testis may be the commonest cause of an acute scrotum in the paediatric age group, TESTICULAR torsion should still be the #1 differential, as it is so important not to miss it.
+Even though torsion of appendix testis may be the commonest cause of an acute scrotum in the paediatric age group, testicular torsion should still be the #1 differential, as it is important not to miss it.

 I am always asking myself: “Why is it NOT testicular torsion?”
 If I can’t answer that satisfactorily, that boy is going to theatre.